-These requirements are based on the default password filter (passfilt.dll) included with Windows XP.
-More information on it is available at http://www.microsoft.com/resources/documentation/windows/xp/all/reskit/en-us/prdp\log\qzuf.asp.
+97 These requirements are based on the default password filter (passfilt.dll) included with Windows XP.
+More information on it is available at http://technet.microsoft.com/en-us/library/bb457114.aspx.

-+ Store Passwords Using Reversible Encryption for All Users in the Domain.
+- Enforce Password History.
+This setting determines how many old passwords the system will remember for each account.
+Users will be prevented from reusing any of the old passwords.
+For example, if this is set to 24, then the system will not allow users to reuse any of their last 24 passwords.
+Old passwords may have been compromised, or an attacker may have taken a long time to crack encrypted passwords.
+Reusing an old password could inadvertently give attackers access to the system. - Store Passwords Using Reversible Encryption for All Users in the Domain.
 If this setting is enabled, passwords will be stored in a decryptible format, putting them at higher risk of compromise.
-This setting should be disabled unless it is needed to support a legacy authentication protocol, such as Challenge Handshake Authentication Protocol (CHAP).
+This setting should be disabled unless it is needed to support a legacy authentication protocol, such as Challenge Handshake Authentication Protocol (CHAP).98

 Attackers often attempt to gain access to user accounts by guessing passwords.
 Windows XP can be configured to lock out (disable) an account when too many failed login attempts occur for a single user account in a certain time period.
-The following account lockout parameters are set in the NIST templates:
+The following account lockout parameters are set in the NIST templates and GPOs:

-- + Account Lockout Threshold.
-The threshold value specifies the maximum number of failed attempts that can occur before the account is locked out. - + Account Lockout Duration.
+- Account Lockout Threshold.
+The threshold value specifies the maximum number of failed attempts that can occur before the account is locked out. - Account Lockout Duration.
 This value specifies how long the user account should be locked out.
 This is often set to a low but substantial value (e.g., 15 minutes), for two reasons.
 First, a legitimate user that is accidentally locked out only has to wait 15 minutes to regain access, instead of asking an administrator to unlock the account.
 Second, an attacker who is guessing passwords using brute force methods will only be able to try a small number of passwords at a time, then wait 15 minutes before trying any more.
-This greatly reduces the chances that the brute force attack will be successful. - + Reset Account Lockout Counter After.
+This greatly reduces the chances that the brute force attack will be successful. - Reset Account Lockout Counter After.
 This specifies the time period to be used with the lockout threshold value.
 For example, if the threshold is set to 10 attempts and the duration is set to 15 minutes, then if more than 10 failed login attempts occur with a single user account within a 15-minute period, the account will be disabled.